minimuutti/minimuutti.github.io/en/blog/_posts/2020-05-21-when-a-dog-dont-obey.md

 ### Human energy and trust

-We all have bad days, but the fact is that dogs obey best a human that is neutral and in a good mood.
+We all have bad days, but the fact is that dogs obey best a human who is neutral and in a good mood.

-If a dog's owner is in a bad mod, angry, ill, tired or stressed, the dog might even decide not to obey because he thinks that the owner isn't capable of making good decisions at this moment.
+If a dog's owner is in a bad mod, angry, ill, tired or stressed, the dog might even decide not to obey because he thinks that the owner isn't capable of making good decisions at that moment.

 We also need to pay close attention to our own body language.
 Most dogs don't like people getting too close or to lean over them.
 I bet you wouldn't like either if a total stranger hugged you for no reason and wouldn't let go.